SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Sure," Pinkie said before she got up from the table.
 She picked up their dishes and placed them in the sink.
 Sitting back down at the table she said, "when do you wanna learn?"

-"How about after we get your date planned?
+"How about tomorrow morning?
 So it doesn't get in the way of the planning," Rainbow answered.

 "Okay," Pinkie said.